bardonolado/convoflow/README.md

         else session.send("Bad :/");

-        /* redirect the current interaction to the "goodbye" dialog */ session.replace("goodbye");
+        /* redirect the current interaction to the "goodbye" dialog */ course.replace("goodbye");
     }
 ]);

 bot.trailing("goodbye", [
     (session, course) => {
         session.send("Goodbye!");
-        /* session.end() reset all conversation progress (steps, storage, etc) and delete the current session */ session.end();
+        /* session.end() reset all conversation progress (steps, state, etc) and delete the current session */ session.end();
     }
 ]);
 ```

 Above we have a simple conversation flow that asks a question and waits for a response.
 We can use `session.send(message)` to send messages to user and, in this case, ask the question `How are you?`.
 After that ==we must stop the flow and wait for the user response, otherwise it will continue directly to the next **step function**== with the same user message, making it useless.
 So, to do that we need to use `course.wait()`, it will save the course progress and wait for the next user interaction, that will be handled by the next **step function**.
 After that we can get the new user response and send a answer based on it.
 Done that, we want to say bye to our user, so we are redirecting the course to a new dialog using `course.replace("goodbye")`.
-There ("goodbye dialog") we have a bye message and a `session.end()` call that reset the session and all its members, like storage and user info.
+There ("goodbye dialog") we have a bye message and a `session.end()` call that reset the session and all its members, like state and user info.

 ### Incoming Layer